 Criticism has been levelled about whether Michael Heseltine ought to have listed Battersea power station in the first place, since listing such a vast structure was always going to impose an extreme challenge to any developer, and probably a fatal challenge judging by events.
 The government might list, but it has absolutely no responsibility for funding the ongoing consequences.
 It is instructive that Bankside has been redeveloped successfully whilst the listing of Battersea clearly was an issue.
 However there are far too many differences between the sites to make it possible to draw firm conclusions.
 In the circumstances one can understand why listing took place (and some rather nice features remain) but it invites the obvious question about what is being listed and who will have pockets deep enough to preserve a building and make money.
 This is an issue that affects many listed building, not just power stations.
 The Historic England listing entry refers entirely to the architectural features of the building ‘envelope’ and is uninterested in the technical contribution.
 Apparently the building is still Europe’s largest brick building.
 Does this mean it should be kept?
 I have also seen it described as merely a very large shed (to keep the equipment dry).
 Harsh, but I do get the point.
 Actually, on seeing how many aircraft hangars are listed perhaps size is important.

 Bankside was not only never listed but was (uniquely?) given a certificate of immunity from listing in 1993.
-The building remained with the CEGB until electricity privatization when it was allocated to Nuclear Electric (now part of EdF), probably because it was remaining in government ownership for a while longer.
+The building remained with the CEGB until electricity privatization when it was allocated to Nuclear Electric (now part of EdF), probably because that company was remaining in government ownership for a while longer.
 Decommissioning work was soon undertaken involving removal of the machinery and a lot of asbestos.
 In 1994 it was announced the building would be sold, complete, to form Tate Modern, apart from a small part of the site still used as a substation.
 On the whole, this was a very simple journey and Tate Modern, by all accounts works rather well.

-Whilst the unfortunate consequences of listing still arouse suspicion, the perhaps hasty actions of Wandsworth Council also invite scrutiny.
+Whilst the unfortunate consequences of listing Battersea still arouse suspicion, the perhaps hasty actions of Wandsworth Council also invite scrutiny.
 The nature of the planning brief that constrained the ideas that came forward, and the inclination to promote unsuitable and highly controversial development, seem unwittingly to have pushed the council into a corner where it was more or less forced to accept vast and exceedingly risky proposals that were in conflict with its responsibilities with regard to safeguarding listed buildings, the more so because of the extraordinary size of a power station.
 There could be no solution to ‘saving’ the rapidly deteriorating building without something else to fund it.
 A very uncomfortable position to have walked into and a possibility that ought to have been foreseen and avoided.
 More convenient to blame the planning process perhaps (and the preservation and conservation aspects of our planning processes do need attention).
 Whilst I expect Wandsworth meant well, those looking at the plans for a theme park were not saying that at the time.

 We are now in the midst of a development scheme that (to get the money to work) destroys the famous vista of the power station and its chimneys from most directions within a mile or so because of overpowering adjacent developments.
 The station has been mauled around by the loss of the concrete roof and stripping of equipment, notwithstanding the listing, and the roof and chimneys are in fact to be replicas.
 This does not seem to me to be a very satisfactory outcome.
 Nobody has done anything wrong (as far as I know), but somehow the agencies that are supposed to be on our side could, I think, have done better.